Non-resident landlords

 If a tenant withholds tax

-If your tenant withholds 20% of the rent due, they need to submit that to Revenue’s Collector-General.
-To submit the withheld tax, they will need to complete Form R185.
+If your tenant withholds 20% of the rent due, they need to submit it to Revenue’s Collector-General.
+To submit the withheld tax, they will need to complete a Form R185.
 They should submit a copy of this form to Revenue and provide you with the original.

 Tenants renting from a non-resident landlord

-If you do not engage a collection agent, you may have your tenant withhold the tax due from the rent.
+If you do not engage a collection agent, your tenant must withhold the tax due from the rent.
+Your tenant must:

-• send the payment and a copy of the completed Form R185 to Revenue
+2. Send the payment and a copy of the completed Form R185 to Revenue.

-• pay you the remaining 80% of rent due and send you the original completed Form R185
+3. Pay you the remaining 80% of rent due and send you the original completed Form R185.

 • sending the tax deducted to Revenue's Collector-General's Division over the course of the year